 6. Clear Google Service Framework Cache

-Besides Google Play store, this is important to keep healthy the Google Service Framework as well.
+Besides the Google Play store, this is important to keep healthy the Google Service Framework as well.
 The cache and unnecessary data should be removed from there also.
 Follow the steps below.

 Step 1 – Go to settings and then tap on “Application Manager”